Check off a few tasks for the 2022 tax season, so you’re ready when it’s time to file.

 - Do it yourself the old-fashioned way.
 Meaning, fill out the tax forms on paper and submit via mail (or scan and e-file).

-4. Figure out how you’ll pay or what you’ll do with a tax refund.
+4. Figure out how to pay your income tax bill or what to do with a refund.

 If you think you may receive a refund (lucky you), start thinking about what you’ll do with the money.
-Pay down debt?
-Beef up your emergency fund?
-Contribute to your IRA?
-Maybe add to a 529 college savings plan for children or grandchildren?
-Have a little fun?
+You could:

 And if you think you’ll owe Uncle Sam, you have time to save the money if you don’t have it set aside already.